The CFD - Computational Fluid Dynamics

 Mach Number

-These image depicts the changing mach number generated by the cars shape.
+These images depict the changing Mach number generated by the cars shape.
 The contour lines illustrate where the mach number is changing in relation to the fluids velocity.
 As can be seen, there is a build up around the front and rear wheel.
 These areas show where strong shocks will form when the vehicle goes supersonic.

 Velocity

 These images are from work conducted in the early stages to allow us to understand the areas of car that needed our attention.
-We will never be able to make this car completely areodynamic, but we can reduce the drag as much as possible and try to make Aussie Invader 5R as safe and precdictable as possible in this hostile and constantly changing environment.
+We will never be able to make this car completely aerodynamic, but we can reduce the drag as much as possible and try to make Aussie Invader 5R as safe and predictable as possible in this hostile and constantly changing environment.